-Advanced registration for this free community event will be required for storytellers and observers.
+Advanced registration for our free community event is required for storytellers and observers.
 Donations are welcome.
+Further details are available at: https://www.eventbrite.com/e/willingham-story-slammuse-winston-salem-for-the-love-of-it-tickets-136747430245.

 About the Willingham Slam: